 Questions about practical matters during your change of environment

-If you have any questions about practical matters during your stay abroad, please contact your departmental secretarial office or the International Staff Office (ISO).
+If you have any questions about practical matters during your stay abroad, please contact your departmental secretarial office or SDU International.